 A Great Article On Claims Against Property Owners

 Nolo.com has a great, great article on the topic of personal injury claims against property owners.
-Generally, in Massachusetts, property owners are required to keep their propery in a reasonably safe condition free from hazardous defects.
+Generally, in Massachusetts, property owners are required to keep their property in a reasonably safe condition free from hazardous defects.
 Here is the article, and keep in mind that it is NOT tailored specifically to Massachusetts law:

 Proving Fault in Accidents on Dangerous or Defective Property